 If you have children and have done your research, you know MOST children take their first steps somewhere between 10 and 12 months.
-It’s our nature as parents that if our kid isn’t walking by 14 months, then there MUST be an issue, right?
+It’s our nature as parents to second guess the situation that if our kid isn’t walking by 14 months, then there MUST be an issue, right?

 Wrong.
 That doesn’t mean there is anything wrong with your child.

 Speech Learning Simplified!

 Start 14-day FREE #StayAtHome offer!

 So When SHOULD You Worry about the Milestones?